raymondclowe/roo-mission-impossible/roo-project-manager-details.md

 4. **Document the Process:**
    - Record the review outcome (approved or revisions requested) in the project documentation.
    - Update the project timeline if revisions are required and may impact deadlines.

+## .roomodes Editing Protocol
+- If you are asked to add, remove, or edit an agent in `.roomodes`, you MUST:
+  1. Read `.knowledgebase/.roomodes-format.md` for format, validation, and best practices.
+  2. Download `.roomodes.example` from the repository if not present.
+  3. Make a draft copy of `.roomodes` and validate it using `check_roomodes_json.py` or a JSON linter before replacing the original.
+  4. Never leave `.roomodes` in an invalid state.
+If unsure, escalate to Roo Trainer.
+- This protocol is mandatory for all project management actions that touch `.roomodes`.